leByteBuster/react-phone-directory/architecture-decision-record.md

     - scalability

 ## possible improvements in the code:
+  - responsiveness of font size not perfect yet
   - split up App.js (a little too much going on there right now)
   - more consistency in component structure
   - more consistency for comments
   - better color choices for themes (could be better)
   - add tests
   - see open issues in TODO